When it hurts to breastfeed Part 2

 Milk Blisters can also cause pain that radiates into the breast and the white bleb on the nipple can go unnoticed or be ignored.

 Sore breasts within days of birth

-I do not accept that painful engorgement on the third or fourth day after birth is “normal” and even a good thing because “it means you are making lots of milk”.
+We do not accept that painful engorgement on the third or fourth day after birth is “normal” and even a good thing because “it means you are making lots of milk”.
 I don’t believe this.
-I think that painful engorgement, anything more than fullness of the breast, is not normal and should not be considered normal or good.
+We think that painful engorgement, anything more than fullness of the breast, is not normal and should not be considered normal or good.
 Sometimes the swelling of the breasts is so severe and so painful than mothers will decide not to breastfeed.
 And that is unfortunate because the problem is both preventable and treatable if it does occur.

 Breast and nipple pain in the first days after birth

 Mothers, especially first time mothers, but not only first time mothers, need good information and support in the first few days to make sure the baby is latched on well.
 And mothers need help especially when they say their nipples hurt.
 Hospital staff must not accept that it is “normal” for breastfeeding to hurt and pain should not be ignored even on day 1.